JohnnyJumper/JohnnyJumper/README.md

 ## ⚡ Fun fact ...

-- I love playing chess and play video games
+- I love playing chess and video games
 - I'm a big fan of Witcher universe
 - I can speak three languages: English, Russian, and Azerbaijani